rapgru/config/README.md

 the `swapon` command cannot be executed by cloud-init afterwards, as it is only run on first startup.

+The boot partition is only 100 MB on OCI, this forces one to delete all installed kernels before applying a NixOS configuration that performs a kernel upgrade.
+The script `rm-kernels.sh` helps with that.

 ## Macbook

 Steps: